jucazyn/jucazyn.github.io/_pages/physics-track.md

 ## 2021/1
 - **University Physics II** taught by Prof. Paulo J. Liebgott
-  - In a nutshell: introductory, oscillations, heat, etc.
+  - In a nutshell: introductory, oscillations, waves, heat, etc.

 ## 2020/2
 - **Philosophy of Science** (part a) taught by Prof. Ivan F. Cunha